Pfizer's second quarter 2014 earnings of $0.58 per share were a

-$0.57, a couple of cents above the Zacks Consensus Estimate.
+couple of cents above the Zacks Consensus Estimate and 4% above the

-Revenues, which were impacted by genericization and the expiry of
+were impacted by the loss of exclusivity of certain products

-its guidance for 2014.
-We believe revenues will remain under
+revenue outlook.
+We believe revenues will remain under pressure

-pressure going forward.
-However, cost-cutting efforts and share
+going forward.
+However, cost-cutting efforts and share buybacks

-buybacks should help Pfizer achieve its earnings guidance.
-We
+should help Pfizer achieve its earnings guidance.
+We remain Neutral

 New York-based Pfizer, Inc. focuses on the development and